Healthy Recipes Blog

 This deliciously creamy chocolate frozen yogurt has a short list of ingredients and is made without an ice cream maker.
 Simply mix the ingredients in your food processor and freeze them, stirring the mixture every hour until it's completely frozen.

 I love making homemade froyo!
 Much like baking, it's the magic of watching a mixture of ingredients turn into something completely different.
 And so very delightful!
 This chocolate frozen yogurt is the result of several attempts at perfection.
-I'm glad I persevered - it's creamy, chocolaty, and wonderful!
+I'm glad I persevered - it's creamy, chocolaty, and decadent!

 Ingredients